Berlin-Law-code/awesome-fdc-survey/README.md

 | [Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections](https://arxiv.org/pdf/2506.16685.pdf) | arXiv 2025 | [Code](https://github.com/yifan-hou/cr-dagger) |

 ## 📦 <a name="dataset"></a> Datasets and Benchmarks
-Constructing failure datasets and benchmarks for robotic manipulation tasks constitutes a critical prerequisite for enabling effective failure detection and correction.
-The following section provides a systematic overview of the datasets and benchmarking frameworks in this domain.
+Effective failure detection and recovery strategies for robotic manipulation require high-quality datasets and standardized benchmarks.
+These resources help train models, evaluate failure handling approaches, and compare system robustness in various failure scenarios.

-### Datasets Introduction
+### Datasets
-Following information is included for each dataset:
-- Name
-- Task Types
-- Scale and Diversity
-- Link (Paper / Source)

 > Tips: The table below may not be displayed completely, **scroll right** to see more~

 | Paper | Published in | Code/Project |